10 Great Things About Being a Woman Over 50

 I spent thirty years of my life in high heels; it’s a relief to take them off.
 I’m pretty sure high heels were designed by men to make the leg look longer and prettier.
 Agreed: they’re pretty to look at when you don’t have to wear them.
 Once you are over 50 you will lose the jerks that think high heels are a requirement for youthful beauty.
 So you will lose the “heels” both literally and figuratively.
 Your feet will thank you, too.

-It really is more rapidly to have 10 Great Things About Being a Woman Over 50 the change of life alleviation nowadays than in the past.
-Store shelving as well as Sites offer a many goods promising change of life alleviation for your change of life worn out.
-Prior to you buying and/or getting almost any treatment, 10 Great Things About Being a Woman Over 50 no matter whether otc or even approved, it's wise for additional info on what to do and turn into educated in what is available.
+It is faster to have 10 Great Things About Being a Woman Over 50 the change of life relief right now than any other time.
+Shop shelves and also Web sites give a a lot of merchandise promising the change of life relief for that menopause worn out.
+Prior to you buying and/or using any kind of medicine, 10 Great Things About Being a Woman Over 50 no matter whether over-the-counter or perhaps prescribed, it's wise for additional info on you skill and grow informed about what is actually obtainable.

 Again, you are free to wear a hat if you are under 50.
 But more than likely the hat will be wearing you.
 There’s a self-confidence that comes at 50 that allows you to wear the biggest, frothiest, strangest wedding-cake of a hat and still maintain your dignity.
 The under-50′s can wear them, of course, but they look a little wacky.
 Over 50 and you look like British royalty-what’s so bad about that?
 And the hats are really fun to select.